Tirumala Nayaka

-Tirumala Nayaka (reigned 1623 – 16 February 1659) was the ruler of Madurai Nayak Dynasty from 1623 and 1659.
+Tirumala Nayaka (died 16 February 1659) was the ruler of Madurai Nayak Dynasty from 1623 until his death in 1659.
 His contributions are found in the many splendid buildings and temples of Madurai.
-He belongs to Velama Naidu caste.
+He belongs to Nayak caste.
 His kingdom was under constant threat from the armies of Bijapur Sultanate and the other neighbouring Muslim kingdoms, which he managed to repulse successfully.
-His territories comprised much of the old Pandya territories which included Coimbatore, Tirunelveli, Madurai districts, Aragalur in southern Tamil Nadu and some territories of the Travancore kingdom.
+His territories comprised much of the old Pandya territories, which included Coimbatore, Tirunelveli, Madurai districts, Aragalur in southern Tamil Nadu and some territories of the Travancore kingdom.

-Tirumala Nayaka was a great patron of art and architecture and the Dravidian architecture evolved into the Madurai style.
+Tirumala Nayaka was a great patron of art and architecture, and the Dravidian architecture evolved into the Madurai style.
 He rebuilt and renovated a number of old temples of the Pandya period.
 His palace, known as the Tirumala Nayaka Palace, is a notable architectural masterpiece.

 Wars with Mysore

-In the early years of Tirumala Nayaka's reign, an invasion of Mysore and counter-invasion of Madura.
+In the early years of Tirumala Nayaka's reign, an invasion of Mysore and a counter-invasion of Madura.
 Recorded in a Mackenzie Manuscript, these conflicts predated Tirumala's later war with the Setupati of Ramnad.
 While precise dates are elusive, historians like Mr. Rangachari speculate that the Mysore aggression around 1625 may have been instigated by the ambitious Chamaraja Udaiyar, perhaps seeking to assert dominance or rectify past failures.
-Despite the Mysore general Harasura advance towards Dindigul, but beaten back by Madurai General Ramaiyan of local leaders like Ramaiyyan Ranganna Nayaka the polygar of kannividi the victorious army persuaded the Mysore army and even besieging the Mysore capital.
+Despite the Mysore general Harasura advance towards Dindigul, but beaten back by Madurai General Ramaiyan, of local leaders like Ramaiyyan Ranganna Nayaka, the polygar of Kannividi.
+The victorious army persuaded the Mysore army and even besieged the Mysore capital.
 The successful defense earned Ramaiyan great honor from Tirumala Nayaka.